 As a member of our campus community your student is expected to review and follow a number of campus policies and guidelines.
-Please encourage your student to read through the policies closely so that they are aware of their rights and responsibilities of as students at the university.
-Students receive a copy of the Code of Student Conduct on a flashdrive bracelet during New Students Orientation.
+Please encourage your student to read through the policies closely so that they are aware of their rights and responsibilities as students at the university.
+Students receive a copy of the Code of Student Conduct through email a week or so after move-in day.

 Students at the university may be called to serve on local juries regardless of their residency designation, because they live in the area for more the 50% of the year.
 The university encourages students to participate in this civic responsibility.
 More detailed information about class absences for jury duty is available on the Registrars Web site.

 Students are also encouraged to register to vote.
 While a number of campus clubs and organizations will offer voter registration drives, student may also register through the town:

 • Students must be 18 or older to register to vote.

 • Students can register in Amherst by visiting the Town Clerk’s Office (4 Boltwood Ave.
 Amherst, MA.) and completing a form in person, by emailing the Town Clerk’s Office (firstname.lastname@example.org), or by calling (800) 462-VOTE.